|

 life."

-is sometimes raised, does not the providing of a ransom for man’s
+question is sometimes raised, does not the providing of a ransom for

-escape from death prove that the death sentence was unjust or too
+man’s escape from death prove that the death sentence was unjust or

 provided so expensive a ransom price proves that His justice is

-imprisonment or twenty thousand dollars.
-Say we were penniless and
+thousand dollars.
+Say we were penniless and received such a

-received such a sentence.
-After serving half a year, a complete
+sentence.
+After serving half a year, a complete stranger came along

-stranger came along and took an interest in our case and paid the
+and took an interest in our case and paid the twenty thousand

-twenty thousand dollars, would we not feel indebted to him for the
+dollars, would we not feel indebted to him for the rest of our

 The